Gokulkannarasan/Design-and-Implementation-of-D-Flip-Flop-using-Cadence-EDA-Tools/README.md

 ### iii) Creating the Symbol for Schematic Cell View:
-iii) Creating the Symbol for schematic Cell view

    - In the schematic window, execute
        + Create – Cell view – From Cell view